-Now, if it was 1:48 (which is O scale), it means that its 48 times smaller than your full sized replica.
+Now, if it was 1:48 (which is O scale), it means that its 48 times larger than your full sized model train replica.
 The right hand number is just the multiplied size of how much smaller your model is.
 If it’s 1:220, then your train is 220 times smaller than your actual train and so on.

 So what are train gauges?
 Well, they refer to the size of the train tracks that your trains will run on.
 They’re normally standardized, but there may be a little bit of wiggle room depending on the manufactures, so always double check before you purchase.
 So something like HO scale means that your train is 1:87, or 87 times smaller than a full size train, and the gauge means the train tracks are .625 inches across!

 So let’s look at some train scales and gauges!